Oh, wait, before that sound by 2, 3, and 4, stand by with the soundbite of me from the close of yesterday's program.

 Five reasons Republicans should let go of health care.

-A politically popular statement to the base, but to repeal such a massive piece of legislation, they would need a 60 vote majority in the Senate as well as control of the House and the presidency.
+But to repeal such a massive piece of legislation, they would need a 60-vote majority in the Senate as well as control of the House and the presidency.

 The odds of that are very slim, so they can't pull that off.

-Number three, of the five reasons Republicans don't let go of health care.
+Number three, of the five reasons Republicans don't let go of health care, in opposing reconciliation, the GOP would, in some cases, be opposing things that they like, they actually like.

 Without going into detail on that, let's just leave that stand.